kramea/aibedo/docs/source/interface/index.rst

    #.
 Projection: Geospatial projection scheme for visualization in input and output panels (i.e., V1 and v2).
 Default: ``natural earth``

 * C2.
 Model Controls:
    #.
-Run AiBEDO: Execute the trained hybrid AI model with base input is MCB control (C3) is not turned-on, else run the model with MCB settings and explained below.
+Run AiBEDO: Execute the trained hybrid AI model with base input if MCB control (C3) is not turned-on, else run the model with MCB settings and explained below.
    #.
 Clear Data: Clear the output buffers from memory.
 * C3.
 MCB Controls:
    #.
 Switch: Turn on to activate MCB experiments.
 Default: ``Off``